Centre for Anxiety Disorders and Trauma

 Mode: Outpatients (with an evening clinic on Mondays, 5pm to 8.30pm)

-Key areas: obsessive compulsive disorder, body dysmorphic disorder, post-traumatic stress disorder, depersonalisation disorder, social anxiety, misophonia, emetophobia, panic disorder, health anxiety and various other specific phobias
+Key areas: obsessive compulsive disorder, body dysmorphic disorder, post-traumatic stress disorder, depersonalisation disorder, social anxiety, misophonia, emetophobia, panic disorder, hoarding disorder, health anxiety and various other specific phobias

 Referrals are accepted from: primary, secondary, tertiary and highly specialist (Tier 4) care, Patient Choice